 Staff IT training

 Importantly, staff need training in good IT practice.
-They should, for example, be aware of the dangers of plugging their own mobile devices into your system unless the devices have been scanned for viruses.
+They should, for example, be aware of the dangers of connecting their own mobile devices to your network unless the devices have been scanned for viruses.
 You should also control what your staff can download and ensure that any files are scanned before being downloaded.
 A clear set of IT policies outlining what is and isn't allowed can help clarify your expectations and hopefully eliminate any risks caused by employees' use of your IT systems.

 IT risks don't only come from those with malicious intent.
 All businesses are vulnerable to the unexpected, for example fire, flood or hardware failure.
 You need to make regular backups of all your files and hold one in a secure off-site location.

-Finally, update your operating system and software regularly, by downloading the latest patches.
+Finally, update your operating system and software regularly, by downloading the latest patches, or turning on automatic updates.
 This will help ensure you continue to run at optimum efficiency.
 And it will cost you nothing.